jsreport/docs/docs/ubuntu.md

-The installation script for Ununtu 16.04
+The installation script tested on Ununtu 16.04 and 20.04

 ```bash
 # install node.js